ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Today</h3>Sunny.
-High near 76, with temperatures falling to around 74 in the afternoon.
-South southwest wind 5 to 9 mph.<br></div>
+         <h3>This Afternoon</h3>Sunny.
+High near 78, with temperatures falling to around 75 in the afternoon.
+South wind around 9 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of showers and thunderstorms between 4am and 5am, then a chance of showers and thunderstorms.
-Mostly cloudy.
-         Low around 58, with temperatures rising to around 61 overnight.
-South wind around 9 mph.
-Chance of precipitation is 30%.<br></div>
+         <h3>Tonight</h3>Mostly cloudy.
+Low around 59, with temperatures rising to around 62 overnight.
+South wind 6 to 12 mph, with gusts as high
+         as 18 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday</h3>Showers and thunderstorms likely before 4pm, then a chance of showers and thunderstorms.
-Mostly cloudy, with a high near 69.
+         <h3>Tuesday</h3>A chance of showers and thunderstorms before 7am, then showers and thunderstorms likely.
+Cloudy, with a high near 68.
+Southwest
-         South southwest wind around 8 mph.
+         wind 7 to 10 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday Night</h3>A chance of showers and thunderstorms before 7pm, then showers and thunderstorms likely.
-Mostly cloudy, with a low around
+Cloudy, with a low around 56.
+East
-         54. East southeast wind around 7 mph.
-Chance of precipitation is 60%.<br></div>
+         southeast wind 3 to 7 mph.
+Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday</h3>Rain showers likely before 1pm, then showers and thunderstorms.
-Mostly cloudy, with a high near 66.
-Northeast wind 7 to 12
+Cloudy, with a high near 67.
+East northeast wind 7 to 10 mph.
-         mph, with gusts as high as 18 mph.
          Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday Night</h3>Showers and thunderstorms.
 Cloudy, with a low around 51.
-North northeast wind 12 to 21 mph, with gusts as high as 31 mph.
+North northeast wind 10 to 18 mph, with gusts as high as 29 mph.
          Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday</h3>Rain showers before 7am, then showers and thunderstorms likely.
-Mostly cloudy, with a high near 65.
-Northwest wind around
+Mostly cloudy, with a high near 63.
+Northwest wind 21 to 26
-         22 mph, with gusts as high as 33 mph.
+         mph, with gusts as high as 38 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Thursday Night</h3>Showers and thunderstorms likely before 7pm.
 Mostly clear, with a low around 46.
-West northwest wind 16 to 21 mph, with gusts
+West northwest wind 18 to 24 mph, with gusts
-         as high as 32 mph.<br></div>
+         as high as 37 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday</h3>Sunny, with a high near 68.
-West northwest wind 16 to 20 mph, with gusts as high as 29 mph.<br></div>
+         <h3>Friday</h3>Sunny, with a high near 67.
+West northwest wind 17 to 22 mph, with gusts as high as 33 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Friday Night</h3>Mostly clear, with a low around 46.
-West southwest wind 7 to 14 mph, with gusts as high as 20 mph.<br></div>
+         <h3>Friday Night</h3>Clear, with a low around 45.
+West wind 7 to 16 mph, with gusts as high as 25 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday</h3>Sunny, with a high near 77.
-South southwest wind 7 to 18 mph, with gusts as high as 28 mph.<br></div>
+South southwest wind 7 to 16 mph, with gusts as high as 23 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Saturday Night</h3>Partly cloudy, with a low around 60.
+         <h3>Saturday Night</h3>Partly cloudy, with a low around 59.
 South southwest wind around 18 mph, with gusts as high as 28 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday</h3>Mostly sunny, with a high near 80.
-South southwest wind around 20 mph, with gusts as high as 30 mph.<br></div>
+         <h3>Sunday</h3>A slight chance of showers and thunderstorms after 1pm.
+Mostly sunny, with a high near 80.
+South southwest wind around 18
+         mph, with gusts as high as 28 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Sunday Night</h3>A slight chance of showers and thunderstorms after 7pm.
-Partly cloudy, with a low around 61.
-South southwest wind 14 to 20
+         <h3>Sunday Night</h3>A slight chance of showers and thunderstorms before 1am.
+Mostly clear, with a low around 59.
+South southwest wind 13 to 18
-         mph, with gusts as high as 29 mph.<br></div>
+         mph, with gusts as high as 25 mph.<br></div>
    </p>
 </div>